Lifestyles of the Rich & Shameless

-Lifestyles of the Rich & Shameless" is the second single released from the Lost Boyz's debut album, Legal Drug Money.
+"Lifestyles of the Rich & Shameless" is the first single released from the Lost Boyz's debut album, Legal Drug Money.
 Easy Mo Bee produced the original version of the song, while Mr. Sexxx and Reese "Dat Nigga" Johnson each contributed their own remix to the song.

-Released In early '95,"Lifestyles of the Rich & Shameless" became a minor hit on the Billboard Hot 100, reaching number 91, while becoming a fairly sizable hit on the Billboard Hot Rap Singles, where it peaked at number 10.
+Released in early 1995, "Lifestyles of the Rich & Shameless" reached number 91 on the Billboard Hot 100 and number ten on the Billboard Hot Rap Singles chart.